-After hard-scaping work for aquarium done, next step was to install the equipment like CO2 supply system, canister filter and lighting for it.
-Since that was the first time I really hands-on this kind of "plumbing" work, it was quite nervous but also very excited process.
-I read the instruction manual carefully and also search "how-to" on youtube and internet to make sure the process were correctly followed.
+After the hard-scaping work for the aquarium is done, the next step is to install the equipment such as CO2 supply system, canister filter and lighting.
+Since this is the first time I really hands-on this kind of "plumbing" work, I was quite nervous yet very excited.
+I read the instruction manual carefully and also search "how-to" on YouTube and internet to make sure the process is properly followed.

-CO2 system was kind of straightforward to install thanks to the useful video from EastOcean on youtube.
-The video really shows step-by-step of cranking up the CO2 system for a planted tank, it helped the newbie like me understood the process clearly.
-I, however did not use CO2 diffusers since I don't really like the "7-up" effects in the tank later.
-In order for CO2 to absorb more on the water, I used ISTA External CO2 Reactor instead.
-Furthermore, there would be no tiny bubbles flying around in the tank later on.
+CO2 system is kind of straightforward to install thanks to the useful video from EastOcean on YouTube.
+The video really shows step-by-step of cranking up the CO2 system for a planted tank, it helped the newbie like me understand the process clearly.
+I, however ,did not use CO2 diffusers since I don't really like the "7-up" effects in the tank later.
+In order for CO2 to absorb more in the water, I used ISTA External CO2 Reactor instead.
+Furthermore, by doing this, there would be no tiny bubbles flying around in the tank later on.